Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 While vinyl offers a significantly lower-cost alternative to paint and can deliver years of service, owners and crew should be aware that horizontal and outward-facing angled areas of the superstructure will inevitably age more quickly, as they do with paint.

-The rate of aging depends on multiple environmental factors:
+The rate of ageing depends on multiple environmental factors:

-- Orientation (e.g., one side facing south for months, aging one side quicker)
+• Orientation (e.g., one side facing south for months, ageing one side quicker)

-- Water accumulation (standing water can act as a magnifier and accelerate degradation, and if combined with cleaning products can cause burning)
+• Water accumulation (standing water can act as a magnifier and accelerate degradation; if combined with cleaning products it can cause burning)

 Maintenance Expectations — Horizontal & Angled Surfaces